Tracing the Origins - Overseas Landscapes

 60古斯塔夫·卡耶博特《阿让特伊盆地》-编辑 拷贝.jpg

-Gustav Kayebot's "The Argenteuil Basin"
+Gustav Caillebott's "The Argenteuil Basin"

 61古斯塔夫·莫罗《亚历山大大帝的胜利》-编辑 拷贝.jpg

-Gustav Moro's Victory of Alexander the Great
+Gustav Morrow's Victory of Alexander the Great

 62皮埃尔·皮维·德·夏凡纳《河流》-编辑 拷贝.jpg